adrian539859/tiny-cloudflare-ddns/README.md

 # tiny-cloudflare-ddns

-the code only 10lines to update your clouflare ddns!
+the code only 10 lines to update your clouflare ddns!